-If you are seeking funding, market analysis is going to be key data to convince your audience that your business idea has the facts and hard numbers to back it up.
-With that said, let’s explore the details of writing a market analysis.
+Finally, if you are seeking funding, a market analysis is going to be key data to convince your audience that your business idea has the facts and hard numbers to back it up.

 It’s smart to write a business plan, especially if you are beginning a new business venture.
 Even if you’re a sole proprietor or don’t intend to borrow any money to get your business off the ground, it’s important to have a clear plan in place.
 The market analysis isn’t just one part of a successful business plan—it’s one of the best reasons to write one.